-‘Days Of Our Lives’ Spoilers for March 27: Tripp’s Real Dad, Dario Admits Love
+‘Days Of Our Lives’ Spoilers For March 27: Tripp’s Real Dad, Dario Admits Love

-Days of our Lives promises an episode full of drama for Monday March 27, 2017, where one of Salem citizens will confess his love, and another takes desperate measures.
-But the biggest spoiler released by Soap Hub reveals in its Days of our Lives spoilers Tripp will find out who his real dad is.
+Days of Our Lives promises an episode full of drama for Monday March 27, 2017, where one of Salem citizens will confess his love, and another takes desperate measures.
+But the biggest spoiler released by Soap Hub reveals in its Days of Our Lives spoilers Tripp will find out who his real dad is.

 Blood is Thicker Than Water

 Steve has always had an eye for the truth.
 Steve suspects that he fathered a child with Ava, and that Tripp is his son.
-According to Celeb Dirty Laundry,Steve and Tripp do a paternity test to find out if Steve’s feelings are more than a hunch, and find out that Trip is indeed Steve’s son.
+According to Celeb Dirty Laundry,Steve and Tripp do a paternity test to find out if Steve’s feelings are more than a hunch and find out that Trip is indeed Steve’s son.

-Days of our Lives spoilers reveal that the path is now open for the two to bond.
+Days of Our Lives spoilers reveal that the path is now open for the two to bond.
 However, there are still some hurdles to overcome.
 For one, everyone still believes that Steve killed Ava, Tripp’s mom, because he took the blame for his son Joey.
-Steve is still trying to keep that secret and continues to lie to his new found son, even filling him on details of her death later this week on Days of our Lives.
+Steve is still trying to keep that secret and continues to lie to his new found son, even filling him on details of her death later this week on Days of Our Lives.
 This will cause a rift between father and son, and Tripp’s new half-brother Joey.
 Still not satisfied by the answers his dad gives him, spoilers reveal that Tripp starts to try and find out more information about his mother’s death.

 Dario Bares His Soul

 Dario has been falling for Abigail for a while now.
-Days of our Lives viewers will have noticed their dance lessons, and how he has always been there for Abigail through it all, even helping her to find Chad and Gabi when they were stuck in the cold room.
+Days of Our Lives viewers will have noticed their dance lessons, and how he has always been there for Abigail through it all, even helping her to find Chad and Gabi when they were stuck in the cold room.

 However, when Abigail was unconscious in hospital, the reality of his feelings for her hit him hard as the thought of losing her was too much for him.
 Especially if he had to lose Abigail without ever having told her that he loves her.
 Dario realizes that he has no choice but to confess his feelings to her.

-Celeb DirtyLaundry reveals in their Days of our Lives spoilers that Dario mans up and bares his soul to Abigail.
+Celeb DirtyLaundry reveals in their Days of Our Lives spoilers that Dario mans up and bares his soul to Abigail.

 “He’ll pour out his heart and suggest that he’s developed intense feelings for her.
 Dario knows Abigail is a married woman, but he can’t help loving her.
 Since Chad (Billy Flynn) was honest with Gabi (Camila Banus), Dario believes he owes Abigail some honesty as well.”